Skip to content

 Sentinel

-mcp-sentinel is the bundled service stack for proxy enforcement, audit, query, governance UI, and observability around MCP servers.
+mcp-sentinel is the bundled service stack for gateway enforcement, audit, query, governance UI, and observability around MCP servers.
 It governs live MCP requests, not arbitrary cluster traffic.
 It ships in services/ and is installed by default with mcp-runtime setup (skip with --without-sentinel).

 Services